Communications and Control for Wireless Drone-Based Antenna Array: System Model and General Problem Formulation

-where $\boldsymbol{X}$, $\boldsymbol{Y}$, and $\boldsymbol{Z}$ are matrices whose rows $i$ are, respectively, vectors $\boldsymbol{x}_i$, $\boldsymbol{y}_i$, and $\boldsymbol{z}_i$, $\forall i\in\mathcal{L}$.
+Given this model, our goal is to minimize the total service time of drones by finding the optimal locations of the drones with respect to the center of the array, as well as the optimal control inputs.
+Our optimization problem, in its general form, is given by: where $\boldsymbol{X}$, $\boldsymbol{Y}$, and $\boldsymbol{Z}$ are matrices whose rows $i$ are, respectively, vectors $\boldsymbol{x}_i$, $\boldsymbol{y}_i$, and $\boldsymbol{z}_i$, $\forall i\in\mathcal{L}$.
 The constraint in (\ref{Dmin}) indicates that the minimum separation distance between two adjacent drones must be greater than $D_\textrm{min}$ to avoid collision. (\ref{SpeedLim}) represents the constraints on the speed of each rotor.
 Note that, the first term in (\ref {OPT1-1}) represents the transmission time which depends on the drones' locations.
 The second term, $T_i^\textrm{crl}$, is the control time which is a function of the rotors' speeds as well as the drones' locations.
 Solving (\ref{OPT1-1}) is challenging as it is highly nonlinear due to (\ref{gain}).
 Moreover, as we can see from (\ref{arrayFactor}), the array factor is a complex function of the array element's positions.
 In addition, due to the nonlinear nature of quadrotor's dynamic system, finding the optimal control inputs is a challenging task, as will be discussed in Section \ref{TimeControlSec}.